RomainCtl/RecoFinement/docs/developers/external_services/tmdb.md

-TODO : describe what is it, why we use it and how to create an IMDB developers account.

 TMDB (The Movie Database) is a community built movie and TV database.

 !!! hint "The user can link his tmdb account to Recofinement."